BertilBraun/Advanced-Improvement-in-Speech-Translation/README.md

 5. Submitting to the cluster

-    Once you are sure that the script is executable and runs without errors, you can submit it to the cluster:
+    Once you are sure that the script is executable and runs without errors, you can submit it to the cluster.

-    ```bash
-    sbatch run_YOUR_SCRIPT.sh
-    ```

     Make sure, to have set the correct `SBATCH` parameters in the script, such as `timeouts`, required cluster `cores` and `GPUs` and the `job-name`.
 Ensure, that the correct and required modules are being loaded by calling the `~/AI-ST/setup.sh` script.